 We hold various patents and patent applications in the U.S. and abroad targeting obesity and morbidities related to obesity, including sleep apnea and diabetes, and male sexual health among other indications.
-ONEXA is our investigational drug candidate involving low doses of phentermine and topiramate.
+Qnexa is our investigational drug candidate involving low doses of phentermine and topiramate.
 On June 6, 2006, the initial U.S. patent was issued by the USPTO.
-This patent contains composition, product, and other claims that should protect QNEXA, if approved, as a proprietary product for the treatment of obesity.
+This patent contains composition, product, and other claims that should protect Qnexa, if approved, as a proprietary product for the treatment of obesity.
 The term of this patent extends into 2020.
-In January 2009, the European Patent Office granted European patent No. 1,187,603, which broadly covers QNEXA and its use as a weight loss treatment.
-The patent extends the intellectual property protection of QNEXA beyond the already issued patents in the U.S. and abroad.
-Patents have also been granted on QNEXA in Canada and Australia.
-We are in the process of prosecuting additional patent applications in these and other countries as well, to obtain significant foreign patent coverage for both QNEXA and future generations of QNEXA.
-Furthermore, we have filed additional patent applications in the U.S. to expand the coverage that will be provided by U.S. Patent No. 7,056,890 B2.
-On March 9, 2010, U.S. Patent No. 7,674,776 issued with method, composition, and dosage form claims, including claims drawn to a method for treating Syndrome X, a common multisymptomatic disorder often found in obese patients, and to a method for treating side effects of obesity such as sleep apnea.
-On February 9, 2010, U.S. Patent No. 7,659,256 issued significantly broadening both the method and composition-of-matter protection afforded QNEXA by our initial U.S. Patent No. 7,056,890 B2.
+In August 2007, the European Patent Office granted European patent No. 1,187,603, which broadly covers Qnexa and its use as a weight loss treatment.
+The patent extends the intellectual property protection of Qnexa beyond the already issued patents in the U.S. and abroad.
+Patents have also been granted on Qnexa in Canada and Australia.
+We are in the process of prosecuting additional patent applications in these and other countries as well, to obtain significant foreign patent coverage for both Qnexa and future generations of Qnexa.
+Furthermore, we have filed additional patent applications in the U.S. to expand the coverage that will be provided by U.S. Patent No. 7,056,890.
+On March 9, 2010, U.S. Patent No. 7,674,776 issued with method, composition, and dosage form claims, including claims drawn to a method for treating Syndrome X, a common multisymptomatic disorder often found in obese patients, and to a method for treating side effects of obesity.
+On February 9, 2010, U.S. Patent No. 7,659,256 was issued, broadening both the method and composition-of-matter protection afforded Qnexa by our initial U.S. Patent No. 7,056,890.
 On June 30, 2009, U.S. Patent No. 7,553,818 was issued drawn to a method for effecting weight loss by co-administration of varying doses of phentermine and topiramate.
 This patent also expands on the initial coverage provided by our U.S. Patent No. 7,056,890 B2.
-Each of these U.S. patents for QNEXA expires in 2020.
-The primary focus of the patent applications is on combination therapy using a sympathomimetic agent (such as phentermine) and an anticonvulsant (such as topiramate) for the treatment of obesity and other related disorders.
-We are aware of issued patents for the use of topiramate alone or in combination for obesity.
+Each of these U.S. patents for Qnexa expires in 2020.
+The primary focus of the patent applications is on combination therapy using a sympathomimetic agent (such as phentermine) and an anticonvulsant (such as topiramate) for the treatment of obesity and other related disorders, and on compositions and dosage forms employed in the therapy.
+We are aware of issued patents for the use of topiramate alone or in combination with other specific agents (zonisamide and mirtazapine) for treatment of obesity and related indications, e.g., prevention of weight gain.
 We have worked closely with our patent counsel to put together a cogent patent strategy and are building a strong patent portfolio in an attempt to obtain exclusivity over the life of the patents.